-All work and no play makes you burned out, right?
+All work and no play burns you out, right?
 We all need extracurricular activities.
 They recharge us.
 However, some activities are deemed too risky by insurance carriers.
-They include, but not limited to:
+They include, but are not limited to:

 Depending on the frequency and degree of participation, the carrier will exclude your activity from the policy or decline your application altogether.
 In other words, if you like to rock climb, any disabling injury from rock climbing is not covered.

 Good question.
-The carrier will likely cover any injuries; however, it will do a thorough investigation before doing that.
+You are likely covered 100%.
+However, the carrier will probably investigate before paying a benefit.
 It wants to see if you participated before the application and lied.
 Trust me; carriers have ways of finding out.
 If this is the case, the carrier will deny any disability benefit claim.